 Northwestern University understands that teachers need a degree that they can count on.
 That’s why this school confers the Master’s of Science in Education for both students and certified teachers.
 This school, which is located in Evanston, Illinois, is regionally accredited by the NCACS THLC.

 The MSE has two tracks: one for uncertified students and one for certified teachers.
-Both programs are consistently ranked nationally by the ranking site U.S. News and World Report.
 Additionally, both programs will help prepare students for either initial or advanced licensure by the Illinois Department of Education.
+These degrees both require 36 credit hours of coursework for graduation.
+Depending on the track a student has chosen, extra coursework may be required on an as-needed basis.
+Sample courses include:

 Like many other schools, Northwestern requires that all students take on a practicum of 100 hours of observation prior to beginning their Student Teaching experience.
 This is to ensure that all the concepts and skills that are taught in the classroom can be put into practice prior to a student graduating from the program.